 - Everyone loves that time of the year - the end of the financial year.
-But before you as a sole trader and your accountant start panicking and stressing over it, there are a couple of things and tips you should know about small business deductions.
+But before you and your accountant start panicking and stressing over it, there are a couple of tips you should know about small business tax deductions.

-- As a sole trader, you are entitled to claim certain tax deductions you probably did not even know about.
+- As a sole trader, you are entitled to claim certain tax deductions you probably didn't even know about.

 - Among those are particular startup expenses, home office expenses, and so on and so forth.